-wogma rating: Watch when on TV/online (?) - However, if you watch a film just for the grandiose, go to the theaters.
+wogma rating: Add to “To Watch” list, watch some day (?) - However, if you watch a film just for the grandiose, go to the theaters.

 There is drama in a film and then there is grand drama.
 In the latter, the story matters even less.
 It is the scale, the action, the special effects that the film is shooting for and achieves.Read more